NICMx/rdap-server/demo-server.md

 ## Available configuration

 `WEB-INF/configuration.properties` is Red Dog's global configuration file.
-You can find documentation for every field [here](behavior-configuration.html).
+Since the server is running, you might play around with some fields if you want.
+You can find documentation [here](behavior-configuration.html).

+Notice that tweaks to this file require a server restart to go live.

 ## Dummy data